Holidays Calendar for July 25, 2021

 • 2008 Died: Tracy Hall, American chemist and academic, the first person who grew a synthetic diamond according to a reproductive, verifiable and witnessed process, using a press of his own design.

-• 1985 Born: James Lafferty, American actor and producer, best known for portrayal of Nathan Scott on the CW TV series One Tree Hill.
+• 1985 Born: James Lafferty, American actor and producer, best known for his portrayal of Nathan Scott on the CW TV series One Tree Hill.

-• 1978 Born: Louise Brown, English woman, known as the first human who was born after conception by in vitro fertilization.
+• 1978 Born: Louise Brown, English woman known as the first human who was born after conception by in vitro fertilization.

-• 1956 The Italian ocean liner SS Andrea Doria collided with the MS Stockholm, Portuguese cruise ship, in heavy fog 45 miles south of Nantucket Island.
-The liner sank the next day, 51 died.
+• 1956 The Italian ocean liner SS Andrea Doria collided with the MS Stockholm, a Portuguese cruise ship, in heavy fog 45 miles south of Nantucket Island.
+The liner sank the next day, 51 people died.

 • 1909 French inventor Louis Blériot became the first person to fly across the English Channel in a heavier-than-air machine from Calais to Dover.
 The trip took 37 minutes.

 • 1844 Born: Davidson Black, Canadian paleoanthropologist.
-He is best known for heading the excavations, that found the remnants of early humans named Sinanthropus pekinensis (now Homo erectus pekinensis).
+He is best known for heading the excavations that found the remnants of early humans named Sinanthropus pekinensis (now Homo erectus pekinensis).

 • 1844 Born: Thomas Eakins, American painter, sculptor, and photographer, widely acknowledged to be one of the most important artists in American art history.

-• 1843 Died: Charles Macintosh, Scottish chemist and engineer, inventor of waterproof fabrics.
+• 1843 Died: Charles Macintosh, Scottish chemist and engineer, the inventor of waterproof fabrics.
 The Mackintosh raincoat is named after him.

-• 1842 Died: Dominique Jean Larrey, French physician and surgeon, remembered today for innovations in battlefield medicine.
-He modified and improved the organization of field hospitals, creating the forerunner of the modern MASH units.
+• 1842 Died: Dominique Jean Larrey, French physician and surgeon, remembered today for his innovations in battlefield medicine.
+He modified and improved the organization of field hospitals, creating the forerunner of the MASH units.

 • 1837 William Cooke and Charles Wheatstone successfully demonstrated the first commercial use of an electric telegraph between Euston and Camden Town in London.